 The Ever-Changing Professional Soccer Landscape in the United States

 The structure of professional soccer in the United States has been complicated throughout its history, to say the least.
-The United States is fundamentally unique its efforts to establish successful professional soccer due to its vast size and influence from other competing sports.
+The United States is fundamentally unique in its efforts to establish successful professional soccer due to its vast size and influence from other competing sports.
 That is, the United States is ridiculously larger than any European country with a top league.
-Additionally, the National Football League (NFL), National Basketball Association (NBA), and Major League Baseball (MLB) together with traditions surrounding European clubs have influenced the structure and branding of professional soccer in the United States.
+Additionally, the National Football League (NFL), National Basketball Association (NBA), and Major League Baseball (MLB), together with traditions surrounding European clubs, have influenced the structure and branding of professional soccer in the United States.
 Furthermore, 2019 is an extremely eventful year when it comes to changing the pro soccer landscape in this country.

-History of soccer in the United States
+History of Soccer in the United States

 Before we take a look at where soccer is going the US, it might be useful to understand where it is coming from.
 Professional soccer in the US first has its roots with the American Soccer League (ASL) in 1921 (McDuling, 2014).
 Having shown promise initially, the league ended up falling apart just a decade later due to fighting between those on the inside (McDuling, 2014).
 Keep in mind that since this was so long ago, it’s hard to even judge it based on what we know today as professional soccer in the United States.

-New changes in US professional soccer
+New Changes in US professional Soccer

 Two major changes have been in the making in the professional landscape over the last several years.
 First, Major League Soccer has been continuing to expand, granting franchises to FC Cincinnati, Inter Miami CF, and Nashville SC in 2019, 2020, and 2020, respectively.
 This puts the MLS at 26 teams across the US and Canada by 2020, an accomplishment that most people would’ve previously thought of as wishful at best.